Srivastchavan/Online_Music_Library/README.md

   3. Checks if password is strong enough.
 Defines the rules of having a strong password.
 (JQuery).

-  4. User passwords should be hashed and hashed version of passwords should be stored in the database.
+  4. User passwords are hashed and hashed version of passwords are stored in the database.

 User login Page